shalivan/shalivan.github.io/_posts/PXL/41-01-01-UE_Lighting.md

 - base color need to be bright dont overlap meshes to much   !!!
 most lumen cost is screen depending
+- limited in distance (because surface cache show near you only, further go to screen cache)
 ##### Pipeline
 Hybrid traced pipeline
 - Trace against the depth  buffer (screen trace)
 - Trace against Signed distance fields in compute shader: ( for close (up to 2m) mesh &  (over 2) global distance trace)
-- Lighting take traced ray hits and apply lighting with surface cache  (capture mesh at low, faster with nanite )
+- Lighting take traced ray hits and apply lighting with surface cache  (capture mesh at low, faster with nanite)

 **Softwaee traceing**
  is limited,